Find what you are looking for

 Partners we work with on human rights

-To achieve our vision, we partner with buyers and other supply chain actors, NGOs, trade unions, academics, other voluntary sustainability systems and we are a member of ISEAL and the Global Living Wage Coalition.
+To achieve our vision, we collaborate with farms, buyers and other supply chain actors, NGOs, trade unions, academics, other voluntary sustainability systems.
+We are a Code Compliant member of ISEAL, a member of the Certification and Ratings Collaboration and a member of the Global Living Wage Coalition.

 Confidental Infomation